MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/reactive/rest-db/quarkus/simple/spring-data/README.md

-# Currently Unsupported
+# Quarkus Mutiny API Rest and Spring Data JPA

-The Quarkus team is exploring various alternatives to bridging the gap between the JPA and Reactive worlds.
+Currently is unsupported, the Quarkus team is exploring various alternatives to bridging the gap between the JPA and Reactive worlds.

 For more information click [here](https://quarkus.io/guides/spring-data-jpa#what-is-currently-unsupported)